MaayanLab/signature-commons-controller/controller/action/README.md

 # Actions

-These are defined administrative / maintanence-related actions that can be performed on the various APIs categorized by primary scheme.
+These are defined administrative / maintenance-related actions that can be performed on the various APIs categorized by primary scheme.